pingcap/docs-cn/mysql-compatibility.md

 <CustomContent platform="tidb">

-TiDB uses a combination of [Prometheus and Grafana](/tidb-monitoring-api.md) to store and query the performance monitoring metrics.
-Performance schema tables return empty results in TiDB.
+TiDB utilizes a combination of [Prometheus and Grafana](/tidb-monitoring-api.md) for storing and querying performance monitoring metrics.
+In TiDB, performance schema tables do not return any results.

 </CustomContent>